tr4nquillo/easy-wp-spin/README.md

 ## Advantages of using docker compose for local environments

 The advantage of using docker-compose over single containers:
-- easier container management - up, down, run, stop, state persistence etc.
+- easier container management - up, down, run, stop, state persistence with volumes etc.
 - guarantee order with depends_on
 - network is automatically managed
 - scaling of services